-This instrument should only be used for the purpose and in the manner described in this manual.
-If you use this instrument in a manner other than that for which it was intended, unpredictable behavior could ensue with possible hazardous consequences.
+This product should only be installed, commissioned, and used strictly for the purpose and in the manner described in this manual.
+If you improperly install, commission, or use this instrument in any manner other than as instructed in this manual or by our Technical Support team, unpredictable behavior could ensue with possible hazardous consequences.